hindu-comm/weblogs/manasataramgini/2014/11/2014-11-16_battle-of-the-agents.md

 Finally, it read out: “Police nab killers of Dr. Dvijendra Assolkar.”
 Somakhya: “Ah that sounds interesting.
 Was he not the rationalist who sought to expunge the sanātana dharma from the Indian consciousness?”
-Lootika: “Yes indeed\! the founder of the deva-unmūlana-samiti”
+Lootika: “Yes indeed! the founder of the deva-unmūlana-samiti”
 Vrishchika: “Do you remember that incident with our father?”
 Lootika: “Of course.
-In a sense as the old Hindus would believe perhaps his karma came to visit him after all\!”
+In a sense as the old Hindus would believe perhaps his karma came to visit him after all!”
 Somakhya: “What was that?”
 Vrishchika: “When we were kids, this man, Dr. Assolkar, came home one day.
 He told our father that he was running a free medical camp for poor